St. Vincent Greenway

 You can connect to this greenway on your bike.
 Click one of the buttons above to plan your route with Google Maps.

-You can access this section of the St. Vincent Greenway from the Rock Road Station, North and South UMSL Stations and the North Hanley Station.
+You can access this section of the St. Vincent Greenway from the Rock Road Transit Center, North and South UMSL Stations and the North Hanley Station.
+You can also travel from the southern section of the St. Vincent Greenway via the direct connection to the Wellston Metro Stop.

-The paved trail meanders through St. Vincent Park and the University of Missouri-St. Louis campus.
+The paved trail has a direct connection to the Rock Road Transit Center.
+It follows St. Charles Rock Road west towards a new connection into St. Vincent County Park.
+It meanders through St. Vincent Park and the University of Missouri-St. Louis campus.
 The trail is mostly flat throughout the park, but the rolling hills found on the UMSL campus are remnants of its past life as the Bellerive Country Club golf course.
 It offers a nice mix of sun and shade.

 The paved trail on the UMSL campus is known as the Wayne Goode Trail, named after the famed Missouri legislator.
 It ties together the north and south campuses along with St. Vincent County Park and the Ted Jones trail, which extends 2.2 miles north to Old Town Ferguson.

 Visit the map on UMSL’s website to see the trail’s route through the campus.
-The paved trail provides a direct connection to two Metrolink stations, as well as an easy way to explore everything St. Vincent County Park has to offer.
+The paved trail provides a direct connection to three Metrolink stations, as well as an easy way to explore everything St. Vincent County Park has to offer.

 Shade on the trail in St. Vincent County Park